Issue No. 216 - March

 prefer economic well-being to national pride.

-Decision of the CPA to prolong the start of Croatian autonomy was
+Decision of the CPA to prolong the start of Croatian

 partly influenced by the US ambassador to Bosnia Thomas Miller.
 That